terribradley/barter/user_stories.md

 * As a user, I want to be able to sort my trades by deadline

-* As a user, I want to be able to add skills to my wish list
+* As a user, I want to be able to add trades to my wish list